nhsconnect/ITK-FHIR-Digital-Medicines/pages/explore/explore_digital_medicines_document_profiles.md

 ## Compositions ##

 - **[CareConnect-ITK-DM-Immunization-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-Immunization-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Immunizations.

 - **[CareConnect-ITK-DM-EmergencySupply-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-EmergencySupply-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Emergency Supply.

 - **[CareConnect-ITK-DM-MedicationReview-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-MedicationReview-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Medication Review.

 - **[CareConnect-ITK-DM-NewMedicineService-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-NewMedicineService-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording New Medicines.

 - **[CareConnect-ITK-DM-ApplianceUseReview-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-ApplianceUseReview-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Appliance Use Reviews.

 - **[CareConnect-ITK-DM-DMIRS-Composition-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-DM-DMIRS-Composition-1)** - An NHS Digital Profile derived from the CareConnect Profile for FHIR Documents.
-This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents.
+This Profile is aligned to the PRSB standard for headings and subheadings for clinical documents and contains the data for recording Digital Minor Illness Referral Service.

 ## ITK Profiles ##